 Chocolate-chowmein noodle nests with Cadbury eggs on top!
 YUM.

 Now, when the REAL Easter rolls around—remember, the one about Jesus?
 I hope my kids will see the difference between the two celebrations!
+(Wanna celebrate Jesus with some flair, too?
+Join us for A Sense of the Resurrection!)

 What do you think?
 How do you celebrate Easter?
 Resurrection Sunday?